Are you looking for information about offers, devices or your account?

 Qualifications:(BA (Economics), MBA)

-Phuthi Mahanyele-Dabengwa is the CEO-SA of Naspers South Africa Limited.
+Phuthi Mahanyele-Dabengwa is the South Africa CEO of Naspers Limited.
 Prior to joining Naspers, she was the co-founder and Executive Chairperson of Sigma Capital (Pty) Ltd. Phuthi is the former CEO of Shanduka Group and prior to that, she was the Head of the Project Finance South Africa business unit at the Development Bank of Southern Africa.
 Phuthi is a former Vice President of Fieldstone, an international firm specialising in the financing of infrastructure assets.
-She is currently on the advisory board of Stellenbosch University Business School.
-She is serves on the Deputy Chair of the board of the Cyril Ramaphosa Foundation.
-She is also a member of the South Africa BRICS Business Council as well as the United Nations Global Compact, SA.
-She serves on the advisory board of Stellenbosch University Business School. and was previously on the boards of Discovery Insure and Gold Fields.
+She currently serves on the advisory board of Stellenbosch University’s Business School and is the Vice Chairperson of the Cyril Ramaphosa Foundation.
+She is a council member of the BRICS Business Council in South Africa and serves on the board of the United Nation’s Global Compact Network, SA.
 She is also a former director of Vodacom having served on the board from May 2009 to September 2011.
 Phuthi was re-appointed to the Vodacom Group Board in January 2019.

 • Member of the Social and Ethics Committee